HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

     (Ctrl+C will abort the "tail" monitoring process, not the original application process.)

-- Use a batch driver script to run multiple (parallel) processes `bash batchDriver.sh`
+- Use a batch driver script to run multiple (parallel) processes (Beware that this is likely to overwhelm the RAM (memory) available on the tiny test server)

+  `bash batchDriver.sh`

   Though bash (.sh) scripts are more common, I often prefer Python when it can do all of the above,